CESNET/dp3/docs/howto/add-input.md

 ## Common failure modes

 - The producer sends to the wrong API URL.
+- The producer ignores a non-2xx API response, and rejected datapoints are only visible in the configured bad datapoint log.
 - The payload shape does not match the configured attribute type.
 - The attribute was not added to `db_entities` before the producer started sending it.
 - The API accepted the request, but workers are not running or are using old configuration.